whatyouhide/redix/pages/Telemetry.md

     Redix.start_link(log: [disconnection: :error, reconnection: :debug])

-The `:log` option is now deprecated in favour of either using the default Redix event handler or writing your own.
+The `:log` option is now removed in favour of either using the default Redix event handler or writing your own.

 For information on the Telemetry events that Redix emits, see `Redix.Telemetry`.